hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `ratings_count() -> float`

-Returns the total number of ratings contributed to the recipes rating.
+Returns the total number of ratings contributed to the recipe's rating.

 ```py
 scraper.ratings_count()